Caffe Vita Coffee Roasting Co. vs Olympia Coffee

 Key differences

-• Price gap is massive: Caffe Vita averages $6.44/100g while Olympia averages $15.76/100g—more than double
+• Price gap is massive: Caffe Vita averages $6.44/100g while Olympia averages $15.74/100g—nearly 2.5x more expensive

 Frequently asked questions